Regulatory clock starts ticking for Glencore-Xstrata

-LONDON/BRUSSELS Commodities trader Glencore's (GLEN.L) takeover of mining group Xstrata XTS.L will face European Commission antitrust scrutiny, the companies said on Friday, kicking off a global regulatory process that could take months.
+LONDON/BRUSSELS Commodities trader Glencore's takeover of mining group Xstrata will face European Commission antitrust scrutiny, the companies said on Friday, kicking off a global regulatory process that could take months.

-In a statement that follows a period of negotiation, the two firms involved in the proposed $90 billion combination said they had agreed to officially notify the commission about the deal.
+In a statement that follows a period of negotiation, the two firms involved in the proposed $90 billion (56.7 billion pounds) combination said they had agreed to officially notify the commission about the deal.

 That notification, once it has been acknowledged by the commission itself, leaves the regulator with 25 days to decide whether to approve, reject or begin an in-depth probe into the plan to create the world's fourth-largest miner.